NCR Wins Four GOOD DESIGN™ Awards

-In connection with its Corporate Governance Guidelines, NCR's Board of Directors has established independence standards, which meet, and in some cases exceed, the independence guidelines for directors under the NYSE listing standards.
+In connection with its Corporate Governance Guidelines, NCR's Board of Directors has established independence standards, which reflect the independence guidelines for directors under the NYSE listing standards.
 In general, the Board shall determine whether a director is considered independent, taking into account the following factors, in addition to those other factors it may deem relevant:

-- has not been an employee of the Company or any of its affiliates, or affiliated with the Company, within the past five years;
+- has not been an employee of the Company or any of its affiliates, or otherwise affiliated with the Company, or any of its affiliates, within the past five years;

 - has not been affiliated with or an employee of the Company’s present or former independent auditors or its affiliates for at least five years after the end of such affiliation or auditing relationship;